 But it's the addition of services that is the big differentiator for the cloud.
 Think about it: Anytime you hear about a service that is cloud-based, the concepts of a simple monthly cost, easy-to-use web interface and always-on support usually come to mind.
 Depending on the service provider, cloud backup can be as simple as just storage -- like what happens with a traditional off-site backup -- but it also can include backup software, support staff to help with backup and restore, white-glove service and infrastructure recovery.

 Four considerations to help you select your strategy

-So, how do you know which off-site backup strategy is right for your organization?
+In the cloud backup vs. off-site backup debate, which approach is the right one for your organization?
 It comes down to the following considerations:

 What are your specific requirements?
 Your organization may have some exact needs -- for example, 448-bit Blowfish encryption at rest.
 In this case, cloud may be out, as most providers have an established offering with a few options but may not have exactly what you need.
 The use of off-site backup storage may give you more control to ensure all your needs are met.

 How much help do you need?
 Off-site providers could be considered IaaS in that they provide the storage needed for off-site backups.
 If you require expertise to help you establish and configure your data backups or help you with your recovery, the cloud may be more to your liking.

 Do the pricing models align with your organization?
 This is a Capex/Opex discussion.
 The cloud is very much in the per-month line of thinking to keep you hooked on a low monthly price (Opex) forever.
 Off-site backup could reside on purchased hardware (Capex) hosted within a rented space (Opex).
 Your CFO will need to answer this one.